tonykevin/vet-app/README.md

 # Vet

-Application to manage the activities of a veterinarian.
+Application to manage the activities of a vet.

 ## Setup